 The Company has provided for the estimated costs associated with environmental remediation activities at some of its current and former manufacturing sites.
-The Company believes that any additional liability in excess of the amounts provided of approximately \$4,463, which may result from resolution of these matters, will not have a material adverse effect on the financial condition, results of operations or cash flows of the Company.
+The Company believes that any additional liability in excess of the amounts provided of approximately \$3,272, which may result from resolution of these matters, will not have a material adverse effect on the financial condition, results of operations or cash flows of the Company.

-Included in long-term liabilities assumed in connection with the acquisition of Microlite S.A. ("Microlite") is a provision for "presumed" credits applied to the Brazilian excise tax on Manufactured Products, or "IPI taxes."
+Included in long-term liabilities assumed in connection with the acquisition of Microlite S.A. ("Microlite") at September 30, 2009 is a provision for "presumed" credits applied to the Brazilian excise tax on Manufactured Products, or "IPI taxes."
 Although a previous ruling by the Brazilian Federal Supreme Court has been issued in favor of a specific Brazilian taxpayer with similar tax credits, on February 15, 2007 the Brazilian Federal Supreme Court ruled against certain Brazilian taxpayers with respect to the legality and constitutionality of the IPI "presumed" credits.
 This decision is applicable to all similarly-situated taxpayers.
-At January 3, 2010 and September 30, 2009, these amounts totaled approximately \$0 and \$4,661, respectively, and are included in Other long-term liabilities in the Condensed Consolidated Statements of Financial Position (Unaudited).
+The statute of limitations with respect to the latest IPI "presumed" credits expired in October 2009 and as such there is no longer a provision for such credits at April 4, 2010.
+At September 30, 2009, the "presumed" credits totaled approximately \$4,661 and are included in Other long-term liabilities in the Condensed Consolidated Statements of Financial Position (Unaudited).

 On February 3, 2009, the Company and all of the Company's U.S. subsidiaries filed voluntary petitions for reorganization relief under Chapter 11 of the Bankruptcy Code.
 The Company and such subsidiaries emerged from bankruptcy on August 28, 2009.
 With the exception of Spectrum Jungle Labs Corporation, the related cases of the reorganized Debtors were closed at September 30, 2009.
-The Company continues to analyze proofs of claim filed with the Bankruptcy Court with respect to lease rejection damages and other unsecured claims generally, and the Company may, in its discretion and in accordance with the Plan, file objections with the Bankruptcy Court to certain of such claims.
-This process will continue until those claims that the Company determines to address in the Bankruptcy Court are resolved.
+The case of Spectrum Jungle Labs Corporation was closed on March 31, 2010.
 See Note 2, Voluntary Reorganization Under Chapter 11, for a further description of the Bankruptcy Cases.

-In December 2009, San Francisco Technology, Inc. filed an action in the Federal District Court for the Northern District of California against the Company, as well as a number of unaffiliated defendants, claiming that each of the defendants had falsely marked patents on certain of its products in violation of Article 35,
+In December 2009, San Francisco Technology, Inc. filed an action in the Federal District Court for the Northern District of California against the Company, as well as a number of unaffiliated defendants, claiming that each of the defendants had falsely marked patents on certain of its products in violation of Article 35, Section 292 of the U.S. Code and seeking to have civil fines imposed on each of the defendants for such claimed violations.
+The Company is reviewing the claims but is unable to estimate any possible losses at this time.

-Notes to Condensed Financial Statements (Unaudited)-(Continued) (Amounts in thousands, except per share figures)
+Notes to Condensed Consolidated Financial Statements (Unaudited)-(Continued) (Amounts in thousands, except per share figures)